adlerosn/cicpoffs/README.md

 ## License

-This project uses some modified GPLv2 code on a single file (`fuse_launcher_gpl2.cpp`).
+This project uses some modified GPLv2 code in a few files (namely `fuse_launcher_gpl2.cpp`, `ulockmgr.c` and `ulockmgr.h`).

-All other files are avaliable as MIT.
+All other files are avaliable as either MIT or GPLv2-or-later, at your discretion.

-Due to this reason, the resulting compiled binary will be GPLv2-licensed unless that single file rewritten.
+Due to this reason, the resulting compiled binary will be GPLv2-licensed unless the first file is rewritten or the `ulockmgr` files removed prior to building (hint: they may be provided by your FUSE distribution.)